waseemgit/oauth_server/README.md

 Restful API Test (For only Server Side) an API and the whole logic behind the server
 =====================================================================================

-For database host username and password and other constants editing you need to go to includes/config.php
+=>For database host username and password and other constants editing you need to go to includes/config.php

-Import sql file placed on root called --sql.sql-- and execute it in database name test_api.
+=>Import sql file placed on root called --sql.sql-- and execute it in database name test_api.

-SQL Test you can find it in --sql_test.sql--
+=>SQL Test you can find it in --sql_test.sql--

 Authorize API
 =============